Can Meditation Replace Sleep?

 Can Meditation Help Me Sleep Better?

-In essence, meditation teaches us to stay rooted in the present, which allows us to avoid the thoughts and feelings that disturb our sleep.
+In essence, meditation teaches us to stay rooted in the present, which allows us to avoid the thoughts and feelings that caurse our stress and reduce’s our sleep quality.

-Meditation is commonly practised right before going to bed to assist calm the mind or in the morning to help get the brain clear and focused for the day ahead.
+A meditative practice before going to bed can assist in calming the mind, whereas a morning practice can increase cognitive abilities, helping get the brain clear and focused for the day ahead.

-When it comes to sleep, meditation allows you to get into bed without that whirlwind of thoughts that can keep us up, tossing and turning well into the night.
+When it comes to achieving deep sleep, meditation allows you to get into bed without that whirlwind of thoughts that can keep us up, tossing and turning well into the night.

 Stress caused by agonizing over the past or worrying about the future is a significant cause of insomnia.